avunculargroup/bitcoin-merchants/README.md

 ## License

-This project is part of the BTCMap ecosystem.
+This is a privately managed project that supports the BTCMap ecosystem.
 Business data is published to OpenStreetMap under the ODbL license.

 ## Support